 1 p.m.
 Wednesday, June 21 | Pavilion West Deck

 McNiece performs poetry enlivened by his blend of interactive theater, comedy, and improvised songs.
-Students journey with McNiece through the many ways of expressing poetry including narrative, dramatic and lyric.
-They will write short poems, learn performance techniques and perform their own poems
+Attendees of this workshop will journey with McNiece through the many ways of expressing poetry including narrative, dramatic and lyric.
+Learn to write short poems, learn performance techniques and perform their own poems.

 Poetry Workshop Shareout